Kurento/kurento/kurento-hello-world-data-channel/README.md

 kurento-hello-world-data-channel
 ================================

-Kurento Java Tutorial: WebRTC in loopback with data channels.
+Kurento JavaScript Tutorial: WebRTC in loopback with data channels.

 Running this tutorial
 ---------------------